tldr-pages/tldr/pages/linux/needrestart.md

 `needrestart -{{v|q}}`

-- Check for obsoleteneed kernel:
+- Check if the kernel is obsolete:

 `needrestart -k`

-- Check for obsolete CPU microcode:
+- Check if CPU microcode is obsolete:

 `needrestart -w`